ionic-team/capacitor-docs/docs/main/getting-started/with-ionic.md

 Capacitor can quickly be installed directly into any new or existing Ionic app by using the [Ionic CLI](https://ionicframework.com/docs/cli).

 ## Installing Capacitor in a new Ionic Project
-For new Ionic projects, Capacitor already installed in new Ionic apps by default!
+For new Ionic projects, Capacitor is already installed in new Ionic apps by default!
 All you have to do is start a new project.
 To create a new Ionic project, run the following command:

 ```bash
 ionic start